GAGGIUINO/gaggiuino.github.io/docs/gc/gaggia-classic.md

     **Method 1**

-        Just copy the *.tft file on a FAT32 formatted microSD card and upload onthe LCD panel using the onboard card reader
+        Just copy the *.tft file on a FAT32 formatted microSD card and upload on the LCD panel using the onboard card reader

     **Method2**